Best password manager for seniors in 2026

 The "do I still need antivirus in 2026?" question.
 Honest answer: Microsoft Defender is competitive with most paid consumer antivirus for home use; macOS XProtect plus Gatekeeper handles the same baseline.
 Add a paid layer if you have elderly relatives in the household, kids' devices, have been previously victimized, or hold high-value data at home (small-business records, crypto wallets).

 Where Ridge Watch fits.
-Ridge Watch is our managed endpoint product for individuals — the same Huntress MDR engine behind our business clients, at $15/device/month.
+Ridge Watch is our managed endpoint product for individuals — the same Huntress MDR engine used for business MDR, at $15/device/month.
 Honest comparison: LifeLock and Norton 360 are subscription suites with built-in scanning, fine for the average home.
 Ridge Watch is different in kind — a SOC plus a practitioner layer behind the scanner.
 When something looks wrong, a 24/7 analyst sees it, investigates, and either contains it or tells you what to do.
 Most families do not need it.
 The ones who do hold high-value data, have been previously victimized, or want the same response capability at home that they have at work.
 Full breakdown at /services/ridge-watch.

 This layer has nothing to do with tools.
 It prevents more family fraud than every product on this list combined.